Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \subsection{Template and Keypoint Matching Algorithms}

-A natural approach to classify objects is to compare and match them to a template database.
-These approaches typically leverage 3D CAD models to synthesize object templates that guide the geometric reasoning in inference.
+A natural approach to classifying objects is to compare and match them against a template database.
+These approaches typically leverage 3D CAD models to synthesize object templates that guide geometric reasoning during inference.
 Applied matching algorithms use parts or whole CAD models of the objects to classify the candidates.

 \citet{teng_surface-based_2014} follow a surface identification approach.
-Therefore, they accumulate a surface object database of RGB-D images from different viewpoints.
-Then they match the specific 3D surface segment obtained by segmentation of the current scene to the surface segments of the database.
-For the pose estimation, they further match key points between the matched surface and the observed surface.
+Therefore, they accumulate a surface object database of RGB-D images taken from different viewpoints.
+Then, the specific 3D surface segment obtained by segmenting the current scene is matched with the surface segments in the database.
+Key points between the matched surface and the observed surface are then matched for pose estimation.

 \citet{crivellaro_novel_2015} initially perform a part detection.
-For each part, they project seven, so called, 3D control points which represent the pose of the object.
-Finally, a bounding box is estimated out of a small set of learned objects, matching the part and key point constraints.
+For each part, seven so-called 3D control points are projected to represent the pose of the object.
+Finally, a bounding box matching the constraints on the part and the control points is estimated from a small set of learned objects.

 \citet{kehl_deep_2016} create a codebook of local RGB-D patches from synthetic CAD models.
-Consisting of patches from a variety of different views, those patches get matched against the feature descriptors of the scene to classify the object.
+These patches, consisting of a variety of different views, are matched with feature descriptors from the scene to classify the object.

 Another matching approach is designed by \citet{he_3d_2017} extending LINE-MOD \citep{hinterstoisser_multimodal_2011}, which combines surface normal orientations from depth images and silhouette gradient orientations from RGB images to represent object templates.
 LINE-MOD is first used to produce initial detection results based on lookup tables for similarity matching.
 To exclude the many false positive and duplicate detections, \citet{he_3d_2017} cluster templates that matched with a similar spatial location and only then score the matchings.